Hardcore Holly: Various storylines (2002–2006)

-ECW championship pursuit (2006–2007)
+ECW Championship pursuits (2006–2007)

-Holly made a surprise appearance at WWE's ECW house show event on August 21, 2006 in Allentown, Pennsylvania, defeating Balls Mahoney.
-Holly made his ECW television debut the next night, August 22, appearing in a promo with Paul Heyman, and later attacking Rob Van Dam (RVD) and Danny Doring during a match.
-Holly, now as a heel, soon joined with Heyman and his other associates to feud with RVD and others.
+Holly made a surprise appearance at WWE's ECW house show event on August 21, 2006, in Allentown, Pennsylvania, defeating Balls Mahoney.
+Holly made his ECW television debut the next night, August 22, appearing in a promo with Paul Heyman, and later attacking Rob Van Dam and Danny Doring during a match.
+Holly, now as a heel, soon joined with Heyman and his other associates to feud with Van Dam and others.

 On September 26, 2006, Holly received 24 stitches from WWE Doctor Ferdinand Rios in his back after suffering a severe laceration during an Extreme Rules match against Rob Van Dam when he landed on the metal railing of a table he was suplexing Van Dam out of the ring and through during an ECW show in Tulsa, Oklahoma.
 Holly obtained the injury early in the match but continued to wrestle until the match's conclusion when he was pinned.
 After the match, as he was being helped out of the ring, he received a standing ovation from fans.
 The legitimate incident caused fans to cheer Holly in the following weeks, leading him to become a face character and a feud with Paul Heyman's other enforcer Test.
 His second to latest run as a face was short lived as he eventually turned on Rob Van Dam when they were partners in a tag match.

-When Sabu was found kayfabe unconscious in the locker room area before the Extreme Elimination Chamber at December to Dismember, Holly was chosen as his replacement.
+When Sabu was found kayfabe unconscious in the locker room area before the Extreme Elimination Chamber at December to Dismember on December 3, Holly was chosen as his replacement.
 Holly entered with Rob Van Dam as the first of two combatants.
 He was the second to be eliminated; he was eliminated by Test by a running big boot.
 Subsequently, he entered into a feud with CM Punk whereby Holly, now a tweener, showed his endurance by surviving Punk's Anaconda Vice submission hold.
 Holly then gave Punk his first loss in ECW; Punk had been undefeated for half a year.
 After Test replaced Holly in a match against ECW World Champion Bobby Lashley, Holly vowed he would become champion whether he faced Test or Lashley.
-Holly then was one of ECW superstars entered in the Royal Rumble, but was eliminated by The Great Khali.
+Holly then was one of the ECW superstars entered in the Royal Rumble on January 28, 2007, but was eliminated by The Great Khali.
 Holly soon became the number one contender for Lashley's ECW World Championship and faced off against Lashley, albeit unsuccessfully.

 On the April 3 episode of ECW, Holly lost to Snitsky.
 After the match, Snitsky wedged Holly's arm between the steel steps and repeatedly hit the steps with a steel chair, resulting in a broken arm in the storyline.
 Holly had surgery on April 16 because of a staph infection and missed around five months.